Who are we?

 Who supports us?

-We are supported financially through grant-making trusts, denominational bodies, as a Tearfund partner, and through generous giving from individuals.
+We are supported financially through grant-making trusts, denominational bodies and through generous giving from individuals.
 We have been enabled to grow and develop to the extent we have through the prayer support of many committed prayer partners.

 Believing that all children are created in God’s image, CURBS starts in the world of the urban child and, through positive relationships, seeks to build bridges which will enable them to experience God’s loving care.